jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 ![Orion git push][35]

 You can use either the Web IDE or the command line to make changes to your app.
-To see the updates you just made, refresh your browser.
+Open your application to see your change.
+If you already have it open in a browser window, refresh the page."

 ![Our really cool app][36]